CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: More results on entropy map

 \subsubsection{\textbf{Classical backdoors}}

 Classical backdoors, such as BadNets and Blend (Fig. \ref{fig:badnet} and \ref{fig:blended}), exhibit a characteristic pattern where poisoned samples (marked in red) cluster in the lower right corner of the entropy map.
-This distribution suggests that poisoned samples have low entropy in the weak model while presenting higher entropy in the suspicious model.
-The sharp clustering in entropy space indicates that the classic poison samples can be separated effectively based on their entropy values.
-This separation enables entropy-based defenses, as these attacks leave a distinct and recognizable pattern that is challenging for the model to generalize across clean samples.
+Because the horizontal axis is the weak-model score and the vertical axis is the suspicious-model score, this corresponds to high label-conditioned cross-entropy in the weak model and low cross-entropy in the suspicious model.
+The sharp clustering indicates that many classical poisoned samples can be separated using either label inconsistency under the weak model or trigger-induced confidence under the suspicious model.